nus-cs3203/CS3203_3_Backend/README.md

             },
             "sentiment": -0.475928,
-            "title": "High-living Singaporean monk faces jail for fraud.", "description": "This is a description for post #3", "url": "https://example.com/",
+            "title": "High-living Singaporean monk faces jail for fraud.", "description": "This is a description for complaint #3", "url": "https://example.com/",
             "id": "cd345",
             "category": "Infrastructure",